-- 8.6.
-If your child arrives after that time, they will receive an unauthorised absence mark that shows them to be on site but not counted as a present for statistical / legal purposes. - 8.7.
+- 8.4.
+At 9.00am and 1pm the registers will be closed.
+This will be no longer than 30 minutes after the start of the academy day. - 8.5.
+If your child arrives after that time, they will receive an unauthorised absence mark that shows them to be on site but not counted as a present for statistical / legal purposes. - 8.6.
 Children arriving late to the academy should report to the late registration areas and reception where they will be registered and given a late slip.

-8.8.
+8.7.
 Lateness

-8.8.1.
-Poor punctuality is not acceptable.
+8.7.1.Poor punctuality is not acceptable.
 If a child misses the start of the day, they can miss work and do not spend time with their class teacher getting vital information / instructions and news for the day.
 Late arriving children also disrupt lessons.
 It can also be embarrassing for the child; this can encourage absence.
+Students who are late to school will receive daily punctuality after school detentions.

-8.9.
+8.8.
 How we manage lateness

-- 8.9.1.If your child has a persistent late record, you will be asked to meet with the Attendance Team to identify what the barriers are and together seek a resolution. - 8.9.2.Please approach us at any time if you are having problems getting your child to school on time so that we can work with you.
+- 8.8.1.If your child has a persistent late record, you will be asked to meet with the Attendance Team to identify what the barriers are and together seek a resolution. - 8.8.2.Please approach us at any time if you are having problems getting your child to school on time so that we can work with you.
 The earlier we identify a problem the more chance of success we can have.